Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_spcs_app/tasty_bytes_zero_to_spcs_app.md

     };
 ```

-When the `/login` page shows, this call is run and if the result it that a user context is returned then it navigates to the default route `/`.
+When the `/login` page shows, this call is run and if the result is that a user context is returned then it navigates to the default route `/`.
 This all ensures that the same code runs both in the SPCS environment and in another hosting environment.
 By setting the `ENVIRONMENT` variable `REACT_APP_CLIENT_VALIDATION` to `Snowflake` when deploying this we ensure the method is called and evaluated.

 Remember, the `/authorize` endpoint of the backend service should return a JWT access token containing the user name and franchise when called from an authenticated context in SPCS, like the following result:
 ```json